TheGuyDangerous/FoodCoders/CONTRIBUTING.md

 + ### You can make new pages with more food contents
 + ### You can add new pages based on the dishes.
++ ### Grammar/Spelling errors/Low quality contributions will not he accepted and labelled spam/invalid.

 ---